zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

   }
 ```

 ***MOTOR:*** While having the same fundamentals as the previous projects, this was slightly more complicated as there were more componenents to the motor to put together.
-The motor itself had two wires that required a screwdrier in order to be plugged into the motor module.
+The motor itself had two wires that required a screwdriver in order to be plugged into the motor module.
 - SCHEMATICS:

    <img src="wheel_motor.webp" width="676.35" height="350.1" />